Optimality of testing procedures for survival data: Generalization to stratified designs

 Treatment effects are often expected to vary across patients' groups defined, for example, by gender or biomarkers.
 In such cases one can stratify patients with respect to covariates measured before randomization.
 We focus on the primary goal of testing whether the experimental treatment has no effects across all strata or if it is effective at least in some of the strata (alternative hypothesis), for example in one or multiple subgroups defined by a relevant biomarker \citep{Freidlin2010}.

 Our approach can be easily generalized to this setting.
 For simplicity, we suppose each patient $i=1,\ldots,n$ is categorized by a binary covariate $z_i=0,1$, presence ($z_i=1$) or absence ($z_i=0$) of some marker.
-Data $x$ becomes $x=(t,d,a,z)$, where $z=(z_1,\ldots,z_n)\in\{0,1\}^n$.
-Similar to the previous paragraphs we assume that censoring is non-informative and independent of treatment assignments conditionally on $z_1, \ldots, z_n$ \citep{Heitjan1991}.
+Data $x$ become $x=(t,d,a,z)$, where $z=(z_1,\ldots,z_n)\in\{0,1\}^n$.
+We assume that censoring is non-informative and independent of treatment assignments conditionally on $z_1, \ldots, z_n$ \citep{Heitjan1991}.

 To illustrate, we specify a piecewise-exponential model $h_a(t;\theta,z)$ for the hazard function in arm $a=0,1$ for patients with marker level $z=0,1$ \citep{Freidlin2010}: $h_a(t;\theta,z)=\theta_{a,z,j}$ for all $t\in [\tau_{j-1},\tau_j)$.
 The prior remains nearly identical to the previous sections.
 In particular, the marginal likelihood $m(t,d,a,z)$, similar to Equation \ref{eqn:marginal}, has a closed form expression.